Here to Stay?

-This research explores the lives of young people who arrived as migrant children from Eastern and Central European countries after the EU enlargement in 2004.
-It examines the effect migration has had on their lives, family relationships and friendships, and sense of identity and belonging in the British society in the context of Brexit.
+This research explored the lives of young people who arrived as migrant children from Eastern and Central European countries after the EU enlargement in 2004.
+It examined the effect migration had on their lives, family relationships and friendships, and sense of identity and belonging in the British society in the context of Brexit.

-Focussing on Central Eastern European young people aged 12-18, the study provides a unique understanding of migrant children’s long-term experiences of settlement.
-We would like to know how young people who have come to the UK from Central and Eastern Europe engage with the social, economic and political contexts of the regions in which they live.
-The study has four main objectives:
+Focussing on Central and Eastern European young people aged 12-18, the study provided a unique understanding of migrant children’s long-term experiences of settlement.
+We wanted to know how young people who have come to the UK from Central and Eastern Europe engage with the social, economic and political contexts of the regions in which they live.
+The study had four main objectives:

 1) To document the long-term social, educational and affective experiences of migrant children and young people who have settled in the UK since 2004, in the context of often distinct policies of migration in Scotland and England.